 The next big thing to consider is power.
 Today’s games have advanced graphics and super-quick run times, which requires a lot of processing power.
 Look for a phone with a high-end processor and graphics engine (also called CPU and GPU, respectively).
 Partner those with a healthy amount of RAM (8GB and above), and you shouldn’t have any trouble running the more advanced games on offer.

 Remember, games will only become more advanced, which means they will require faster processors and more RAM.
-The more powerful phone you can buy, the more future-proofed you will be for the coming years, and the less soon you’ll have to upgrade your phone.
+The more powerful phone you can buy, the more future-proofed you will be for the coming years, and the longer you’ll have before you'll need to upgrade your phone.
 In short, spending more now could save you money in the long run.

 The screen is also very important.
 Generally speaking, the bigger the better, as you’ll be able to see games in more detail, which could give you the advantage against your opponents.
 Also, look out for phones which avoid the ‘notch’ issue – the notch is the unsightly cutout for the front-facing camera that eats into valuable screen space.
 Some of the best gaming phones avoid this by having a camera that pops out of the handset’s body.

 Lastly, as with any big purchase, price is a major consideration.
-Some older models can be had for a song, especially if you’re willing to buy second hand or refurbished.
+Some older models can be snapped up for a bargain price, especially if you’re willing to buy second hand or refurbished.
 But if you want the best of the best, it’s going to cost you, though the best gaming phones are generally cheaper than the top-of-the-range smartphones from the likes of Apple and Samsung.

-Right, now you know what to look for, let’s run down the best gaming phones in the world.
+Right, now you know what to look for, let’s load up the best gaming phones in the world.
 Let the games begin!

 Excellent gaming performance